cysouw/diathesis/text/c03_prepositions.md

 d.  ^* Ich befinde mich.
 :::

-Less common are verbs that obligatory need a local preposition [@Next a,b], but which is alternatively exchanged for a temporal one [@Next c].
+Less common are verbs that obligatory need a local preposition [@next a,b], but which is alternatively exchanged for a temporal one [@next c].

 :::ex
 a.
 Der Unfall ereignete sich an der Kreuzung.